seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibASTMatchersTutorial.rst

                               const Expr *Second) {
         if (!First || !Second)
           return false;
-        llvm::FoldingSetNodeID FirstID, SecondID;
+        llvm37::FoldingSetNodeID FirstID, SecondID;
         First->Profile(FirstID, *Context, true);
         Second->Profile(SecondID, *Context, true);
         return FirstID == SecondID;
       }

-This code relies on the comparison between two ``llvm::FoldingSetNodeIDs``.
+This code relies on the comparison between two ``llvm37::FoldingSetNodeIDs``.
 As the documentation for ``Stmt::Profile()`` indicates, the ``Profile()`` member function builds a description of a node in the AST, based on its properties, along with those of its children. ``FoldingSetNodeID`` then serves as a hash we can